 Parmesans are primarily used for grating and in Italy are termed grana, meaning "grain," referring to their granular textures.
 Within Italy, cheeses like Parmigiano-Reggiano are also called grana.
 Many of these cheeses are delicious in their own right.
 An example is the cheese Grana Padano.

 The name Parmigiano is used in parts of Italy for grana cheeses that don't meet protected designation of origin requirements for Parmigiano-Reggiano, such as specific areas of production, what the cattle eat, lengthy aging and so on.

 Parmesan is the English and American translation of the Italian word Parmigiano-Reggiano.
 There is also evidence that in the 17th to 19th centuries Parmigiano-Reggiano was called Parmesan in Italy and France.

 In the U.S., the word "Parmesan" is not regulated.
 A cheese labeled as Parmesan in the U.S. might be genuine Parmigiano-Reggiano, but it's more likely to be an imitation.
-Most U.S. versions are typically aged a minimum of 10 months.
+Most U.S. versions typically age a minimum of 10 months.

 Parmesan cheese is also made in Argentina and Australia, but none compares with Italy's preeminent Parmigiano-Reggiano, with its granular texture that melts in the mouth.
 Parmesan cheeses in other countries have comparatively lax regulations.